Davphla/Davphla/README.md

 I also have a lot of useless hobbies.
 My current one is typing really fast and language learning.

+I also played a lot of Geometry Dash in the past.

 I'm open for contributing ! 🐟🐙